 The National Child Traumatic Stress Network works to improve access to care, treatment, and services for traumatized children and adolescents exposed to traumatic events.

-The National Council for Community Behavioral Healthcare lists numerous articles and resources relative to organizations changing their cultures into ones that embrace trauma-informed care, including a National Council magazine focused exclusively on trauma.
+The National Council for Behavioral Healthcare lists numerous articles and resources relative to organizations changing their cultures into ones that embrace trauma-informed care, including a National Council magazine focused exclusively on trauma.

 PTSD Coach is a mobile app created by Department of Veterans Affairs’ National Center for PTSD and the Department of Defense’s National Center for Telehealth and Technology to help individuals learn about and manage trauma symptoms.

 SAMHSA National GAINS Center helps expand access to community-based services for adults diagnosed with co-occurring mental and substance use disorders at all points of contact with the justice system, as well as promotes communities’ integrated systems of behavioral healthcare for people in contact with the justice system.

 SAMHSA Promoting Alternatives to Seclusion and Restraint through Trauma-Informed Practices & National Center for Trauma Informed Care promotes trauma-informed practices in services delivery for people who have experienced violence and trauma and seek support for recovery and healing.

 August 6, 2013

 Presented by Larke Huang, Cheryl Sharp, and Tara Gunther